 800-888-8061 | 804-365-3000 firstname.lastname@example.org

-An industrial hygiene laboratory analyzes samples taken in the workplace environment.
+An industrial hygiene laboratory analysis samples taken in the workplace environment.
 Since results of these analyses are used to determine the magnitude or presence of a problem in the workplace environment, it is vital that the laboratory analyzing the samples be proficient in producing high quality data on which important health decisions will be based.
 Our accreditation from AIHA-LAP, LLC is a mark of that capability.
 The AIHA-LAP, LLC accreditation shows that the laboratory has met defined standards for performance based on examination of a variety of criteria.
 When an IH laboratory is accredited by AIHA-LAP, LLC, it becomes part of a select group that have proven a high level of professional performance can be achieved and maintained.

 Analytics has over 800 methods currently in service.
 It has always been our policy to develop new routine methods at no charge, assuming adequate demand.
 In addition, we can develop very specific/one of a kind methods for a standard fee plus expenses.
-See our directory for a list of industrial hygiene services as well as our full directory below.
+See our directory for a list of industrial hygiene services as well as our full directory.

 Analytics will cover the cost of STANDARD OVERNIGHT FedEx return shipment to the laboratory of six (6) or more samples shipped within the United States.
 All other overnight delivery services charged on Analytics’ accounts will be billed at the courier’s published rate.